pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

         todo = TodoProjection(id=event.originator_id, title=event.title)
         todo.save()

+Todo: Handle other events, not just the created event.

-The projection could be a normal record, or stored in a sequence that follows the originator version numbers, so that concurrent handling of events will not lead to a later state being overwritten by an earlier state.
+The projection could be a normal record, or stored in a sequence that follows the originator version numbers, perhaps as snapshots, so that concurrent handling of events will not lead to a later state being overwritten by an earlier state.
 Older versions of the view could be deleted later.

 If the view fails to update after the event has been stored, then the view will be inconsistent with the latest state